Vish-bit/GenAI-Job-Simulation/README.md

 Doing this program confirmed that I enjoy working on translating complex financial data into accessible insights through AI, and I'm excited to apply these skills on a GenAI Consulting team at a company like BCG.

 ## By achieving a certificate of completion I gain following skills:
-CHATBOT DEVELOPMENT
+CHATBOT DEVELOPMENT,
-DATA EXTRACTION
+DATA EXTRACTION,
-EXCEL
+EXCEL,
-FINANCIAL ANALYSIS
+FINANCIAL ANALYSIS,
-JUPYTER
+JUPYTER,
-LOGIC
+LOGIC,
-NLP
+NLP,
 PYTHON